• About Us

 Tree Planting

-The first tree-planting project took place in 2019, with a smaller projects taking place in 2022 and 2024.
-Additional plantings of trees and shrubs will take place in 2025.
+The first tree-planting project took place in 2019, with a additional plantings of native trees and shrubs taking place in 2022, 2024 and 2025.
+Additional plantings will take place in 2026 as part of the vernal pool restoration projects.

 Click on a photo to enlarge it.